 We start by adults modelling being available.

 Adults, or any individual in a position of power, leadership, control or influence must make known that they are willing and able to be of assistance to any individual in need of help.
 Recent studies have shown that students prefer to turn to adults for help, but many feel they have no available advocate.
 Teachers, leaders, counsellors, etc. need to make audiences aware of their willingness to have confidential person to person conversations, dialogues, or meetings.
-Posting office hours, contact information, or having an open door policy helps to remove inhibitions or barriers for those seeking help.
+Posting office hours, contact information, or having an open door policy helps to remove inhibitions or barriers for those seeking help for harassment.

 We begin by learning to reach out and trust certain individuals.